693 - Juan Cortina - Live

 Some people are very excited.

-A shocking number of people are getting a lot of people.
+A shocking number of people get away from the people.

 Soon.